P-Roq/war_losses_etl_pipeline/README.md

 - SQLAlchemy for database setup and connection.
 - Alembic for data model migration.
 - Airflow for task orchestration.
-- Pandas for data processing.
+- X Array for data processing.
 - Plotly for data visualization.
-- Dash/Flask for front-end dashboard implementation.
+- Dash for front-end dashboard implementation.
 - Pytest for multiple purpose testing.

 ##### Additional features:
-- Implementation of a small mechanism that tells Airflow to mark a DAG run as a 'failure' if the Scrapy log catches non-critical errors during the current crawling/scraping/pipelining process.
+- Implementation of a small mechanism that tells Airflow to mark a DAG run as a 'failure' if the Scrapy log catches non-critical errors before and after the current crawling/scraping/pipelining process.

-- Implementation of an auto-flusher for the Scrapy log file after 10 spider (combined) runs - two spiders, one that scrapes Ukraine related data end other that scrapes Russia related data, are ran sequentially via the same `spider_runner` script, therefore, two logs are appended to the log file each cycle.
+- Implementation of an auto-flusher for the Scrapy log file after 10 spider combined runs (two spiders, one that scrapes Ukraine related data end other that scrapes Russia related data, are run sequentially via the same `spider_runner` script, therefore, two logs are appended to the log file each cycle).

 ##### Notes:
-- This is a development version whose its deployment is not straightforward since it uses a development implementation of airflow ['airflow standalone'](https://airflow.apache.org/docs/apache-airflow/stable/start.html).
+- This projects uses an airflow version for development - ['airflow standalone'](https://airflow.apache.org/docs/apache-airflow/stable/start.html), which uses a simpler implementation when compared to the production setup.

 ## Getting Started

 (For Linux machines)

-Integrating Airflow into a project required installation additional septs and considerations:
+Integrating Airflow into a project requires additional septs and considerations:

-- It is not [Poetry](https://python-poetry.org/) compatible; regardless it is highly recommended to use a virtual environment with a dependency manager that automatically finds package compatibility.
+- [Poetry](https://python-poetry.org/) ins't compatible; regardless it is highly recommended to use a virtual environment with a dependency manager that automatically finds/'locks' package compatibility.

-- The deployment of Airflow is usually made via a container/Docker framework; for development purposes, we can make it work is via Python `venv`/`pipenv`.
-When activating a virtual environment via [Pipenv](https://pipenv.pypa.io/en/latest/index.html), environment variables are loaded in advance, so that the Airflow root directory can be [recognized](https://stackoverflow.com/questions/56890937/how-to-use-apache-airflow-in-a-virtual-environment).
+- The deployment of Airflow is usually made via a container/Docker framework; for development purposes, we can make it work via Python `venv`/`pipenv`.
+When activating a virtual environment via [Pipenv](https://pipenv.pypa.io/en/latest/index.html) environment variables are loaded in advance, enabling the Airflow root directory to be [recognized](https://stackoverflow.com/questions/56890937/how-to-use-apache-airflow-in-a-virtual-environment).

 ### Installation